canopas/animated_reorderable_list/README.md

 <img src="gif/demo2.gif" width="32%"> <img src="gif/demo3.gif" width="32%">

-_Above: The included example app._

 ## How to use it?

-In the pubspec.yaml of your flutter project, add the following dependency:
+In the pubspec.yaml, add the dependency:

 ```
 dependencies: